chpe1/gpsTranslation/README.md

 It uses the Open Street Map API.
 It requires as input a csv data file with two columns without title:
    One column with the longitude, one column with the latitude.
-   The separator is the comma.
-   The two columns must be of the same length.
+   The separator can be comma, semi-colon, pipe or tab The two columns must be of the same length.
 It returns a file results.csv located in the directory where the script is launched.
 The GPS coordinates must be to DMS format (40° 22′ 44″ N, 77° 55′ 56″ W